Lmathesen/S-TaLiRO-SOAR-Optimizers/README.md

 2. Replace the entire `optimization` folder in the working version of S-TaLio with the folder from this repository.
    - The `optimization` folder from this repository includes all previous optimizers \(and their associated parameter files\) and includes an additional 8 files- an execution and parameter file for each of the new SOAR optimizers.
    - The `optimization` folder from this repository includes an updated `auxiliary` folder, that now includes a `sigmoid.m` function file and a `Global_Kriging` folder with all necessary Gaussian process modeling files.
+3. Replace the `staliro.m` file in your working version of S-TaLiRo with the version from this repository (this file is in the `trunk` folder).
+   - This new staliro execution file is identical to the standard version downloaded with S-TaLiRo but includes addtional functionality to be compatible with the `SOAR_LocallGPs` optimizer.
+This addtional functionality enables SOAR to save the final estimated global Kriging model fit during each falsification run.
-3. Replace the `setup_staliro.m` file in your working version of S-TaLiRo with the version from this repository (this file is in the `trunk` folder).
+4. Replace the `setup_staliro.m` file in your working version of S-TaLiRo with the version from this repository (this file is in the `trunk` folder).
    - This new setup file's execution is identical to the previous version but now additionally adds the `Global_Kriging` folder to the working path, such that the SOAR optimizers have access to the Gaussian process modeling files.
-4. Add the `SOAR_examples` folder to the `trunk` folder of S-TaLiRo.
+5. Add the `SOAR_examples` folder to the `trunk` folder of S-TaLiRo.
 This folder should be at the same level as the `optimization` folder in your S-TaLiRo directory.
    - This folder contains example execution scripts that call S-TaLiRo with each of the SOAR optimizers.
    - This folder also contains all of the Simulink models, in the `models` folder, that are necessary for the examples to be executed.